-KIITEE 2020, Kalinga Institute of Industrial Technology Entrance Examination is the All India Entrance Examination conducted by KIIT University, Bhubaneswar.
-The exam is a gateway to get admission into various UG & PG engineering and law courses which are conducted once in a year. it is a university-level exam.
+KIITEE 2021, Kalinga Institute of Industrial Technology Entrance Examination is the all India entrance examination conducted by KIIT University, Bhubaneswar.
 KIIT University offered various courses like B.Tech., M.Tech., B.Arch., B.Sc., BCA, LLB, LLM, M.Sc., Mass Communication, MCA, MBA, Ph.D., etc. The eligibility, exam dates, and exam centers are varied according to the programs. such as Admission in MBBS, BDS, and PG Medical & PG Dental programs will be done through national level test scores of NEET and NEET PG.
 Interested candidates can visit the official website of the university and apply for the entrance exam.
-The last date to apply for KIITEE 2020 is the 10th of April 2020.

 |Conducting body||KIIT University, Bhubaneswar|

 |Course offered||B.Tech., M.Tech., B.Arch., B.Sc., BCA, LLB, LLM, M.Sc., Mass Communication, MCA, MBA, Ph.D|

 |level of exam||University level|